Thrombotic Thrombocytopenic Purpura (TTP)

 • Plasma exchange

-Untreated thrombotic thrombocytopenic purpura is almost always fatal.
-With plasma exchange, however, > 91% of patients recover completely (1).
-Plasma exchange is started urgently and continued daily for several days or many weeks until there is evidence that disease activity has subsided, as indicated by a normal platelet count and LDH level (2
+Untreated TTP is > 90% fatal.
+With current therapy (plasma exchange, glucocorticoids, rituximab), however, > 95% of patients recover completely (1).
+Plasma exchange is started urgently and continued daily for several days or many weeks until there is evidence that disease activity has subsided, as indicated by a normal platelet count and LDH level (2).
+Adults with TTP are also often given glucocorticoids and rituximab.

 Pearls & Pitfalls